lasp/adamant/config/README.md

 version control system if you intend on merging changes from your Adamant repository back into the framework root repository.

-Version controlling the configuration file is usually desireable.
+Version controlling the configuration file is usually desirable.
 To accomplish this, copy the Adamant default configuration into your project specific repository:

 ```